mansurarief/mansurarief.github.io/_posts/2023-09-05-intro-pomdp.md

 notes="
 **Closing remarks**: In this short presentation, I have briefly introduced the POMDP framework and how it can be used to make decisions under uncertainty.
 I have also briefly introduced how POMDP solvers work.
 While the example I used is very simple, POMDPs can be used to solve many real-world problems, such as autonomous driving, robotics, and healthcare.
 Having had the opportunity to work in [SISL](https://sisl.stanford.edu/), I am very grateful to work with experts who developed the [ACAS X collision avoidance system](https://www.ll.mit.edu/r-d/projects/airborne-collision-avoidance-system-x), used in modern commercial aircraft, which is an example of POMDP that has been deployed in the real world.

 I hope that this presentation has piqued your interest in POMDP.
 If you are interested in learning more about POMDP, I highly recommend the [Algorithms for Decision Making book](https://algorithmsbook.com/) by [Mykel J. Kochenderfer](https://mykel.kochenderfer.com/).
-The book is available for free online, and it is a great resource for learning about POMDPs.
+The book is available for free online, and it is a great resource for learning about POMDPs."
-"%}
+%}